BIBJAW/STA201/chapter-4.md

 #### Projecting your company's image:

 > When you communicate with someone outside your organization , it is more than a conversations between two individuals.
-You represent your company and therefore

 ### 4.2: Adapting to your Audience: Controlling your style and tone: